The Hidden Costs of Living in Vancouver, WA

 Daycare & Preschool

 For families with young kids, childcare is often the biggest surprise expense.
 Full-time daycare in Vancouver can range from $800 to $2,700 per month depending on age, location, and program.
+Families considering Camas for its excellent schools should know that childcare costs there are similar, though the low Camas WA crime rate and top-rated schools make it worth it for many families.

 School-Related Expenses